hinsoned/Active_Recall_Pro/README.md

 ## TODO:
 1. Create initial notes app following tutorial: https://www.youtube.com/watch?v=dam0GPOAvVI
     - Figure out pyache issue.
 What is it?
+    - Understand secret key from __init__.py
+    - Understand @ symbol in relation to routes.
 2. Convert Notes to flashcards
 3. Enable Images in flashcards
 4. Enable flashcards to be organized in to decks